Zyyz2/FL1TZ-CTF-Winter-2025/Forensics/MFT Chronicles/Readme.md

 ## 📌 Steps to Solve
 ### 1️⃣ Parsing the MFT File
-We use LECmd.exe, a tool from Eric Zimmermann, to parse the MFT file into a CSV file for easy searching and analysis.
+We use MFTEcmd.exe, a tool from Eric Zimmermann, to parse the MFT file into a CSV file for easy searching and analysis.

 #### 🔹 Command to extract MFT data:
-LECmd.exe -f "$mft" --csv "file.csv"
+MFTEcmd.exe -f "$mft" --csv "file.csv"
 This generates file.csv, containing detailed metadata about all files recorded in the MFT.

 ### 2️⃣ Investigating Key Questions